Importing configuration from an identity provider and configuring the SAML authentication

 You might need to sign the SAML metadata to follow security policies in your organization.
 When you configure a realm to sign SAML metadata, the Remedy SSO server gets the certificate and private key from keystore's alias and signs the metadata with this key.

 Remedy SSO metadata that is configured in the SP Metadata Template field.
 If any required parameter is missing, the system shows an error message for that parameter.

-Service provider metadata template.
 You can select Default or Custom and edit the template, if required.
-After upgrade, the SP metadata template is not updated.
-To be able to use new functionality after upgrade, you must manually update the metadata template.
+After Remedy SSO upgrade, the SP metadata template is not updated.
+To be able to use the new functionality after upgrade, you must manually update the metadata template.
 For more information about updating the metadata template after upgrading, see Upgrading.

 Bypass for reauth requests Indicates that SAML must not be used for reauthentication requests in an authentication chain.